kjyoun-ai/llmChatbotChallenge/PROJECT_REQUIREMENTS.md

   - A message input box at the bottom.
   - A scrollable conversation history above (messages from user, responses from the chatbot).
   - Clear distinctions between user messages and chatbot responses (e.g., different background colors or styling).
-- (Optional) Provide a basic metrics display somewhere on the UI—for example, to show:
+- Provide a basic metrics display somewhere on the UI—for example, to show:
   - The number of messages sent in the session.
   - Response latency or average response time.
   - (If using a cost-based LLM) an estimate of tokens used or cost.